pragmagic/vscode-nim/README.md

 ### Commands
 The following commands are provided by the extension:

 * `Nim: Run selected file` - compile and run selected file, it uses `c` compiler by default, but you can specify `cpp` in `nim.buildCommand` config parameter.
-This command available from file context menu or by `F6` keyboard shortcut
+This command available from file context menu or by `F6` keyboard shortcut.
+To execute unsaved content you need specify `nim.runUnsaved` config parameter.

 ## TODO